nutanix-cloud-native/opendocs/docs/openshift/install/assisted/index.md

         !!!warning
                   Use IP addresses from your Nutanix cluster's CIDR.

                   The IP addresses in the following commands are used as an example.
-You should use IP address details that belong to your HPOC cluster.
+You should use IP address details that belong to your cluster.
 For information on locating your cluster IP see Getting Started [Networking](../intro.md#networking) section.

     3. Open PowerShell as Administrator and create the two A records